logologologo

 Casino and hotel owners must also provide all employees with a current copy of the hotel or casino’s anti-sexual harassment policy (including reporting procedures and the prohibition against retaliation) and post the policy in clearly visible areas of the hotel or casino, both in English and Spanish.

-Disclaimer: This website is maintained by Lustig & Wickert, P.C. which produces this blog to provide general information about itself as well as general news about business law and commercial litigation.
+Disclaimer: This website is maintained by Lustig & Wickert, PLLC. which produces this blog to provide general information about itself as well as general news about business law and commercial litigation.
 The information you obtain at this site is not, nor is it intended to be, legal advice upon which you should rely or act.
 You should contact your attorney to obtain advice with respect to any particular issue or problem.
-Use of and access to this website does not create an attorney-client relationship between Lustig & Wickert, P.C. and the user or browser.
+Use of and access to this website does not create an attorney-client relationship between Lustig & Wickert, PLLC. and the user or browser.
 You should not send any confidential information to us until and unless a formal attorney-client relationship has been established.
 If you would like to discuss your concerns call us at 847.509.9090 or contact us by email at Info@Lustiglaw.com.

-Read MoreSales Representatives In Illinois Have A New Friend
+Sales Representatives In Illinois Have A New Friend

-Typical plaintiffs include sales representatives and manufacturers representatives.
+Typical plaintiffs include sales representatives and manufacturers’ representatives.
 However, not all commissioned sales representatives are covered by the Act.
-For instance, if you are an employee of the principal you are not covered under the Act and you will need to sue under a different Illinois law.
+For instance, if you are an employee of the principal, you are not covered under the Act, and you will need to sue under a different Illinois law.
 Also, it only applies to a principal who manufactures, produces, imports or distributes a product for sale.
 Our experience allows us to quickly determine whether you are eligible to bring a claim under the Act, and, if not, what alternative remedies are available to you.

 If you are a sales representative and are owed overdue commissions, the law firm of Lustig & Wickert in Northbrook, Illinois, can help.
 We are highly experienced in this area and can help you collect any unpaid commissions and enforce the Act so as to recover attorneys’ fees and potential punitive damages.